RooseJ/TwitterViewer2/README.md

 # TwitterViewer
 By Roosevelt

-This is a basic twitter app to read your tweets.
+This is a twitter app to read and interact with your tweets.

 Time spent: 5 hours spent in total